 But pies themselves…I don’t know.
 I feel like it’s a two-fer that can go wrong – both the filling and the dough need to be great, right?

-So that’s where this pie dough comes in.
-After all of the dough I’ve made in the past, this one was, by far, the best.
+So that’s where this all butter really flakey pie dough comes in.
+After all of the dough I’ve made in the past, this one was, by far, the absolute best.

 And she’s been around the dessert block once or twice.

-The only other thing to consider, which you would already know if you’ve ever made any kind of pie dough, is to keep the dough extra cold before you bake it.
-If that means that you stick your unbaked pie or tart in the freezer for a couple minutes before baking it to chill a warmed dough that you’ve just rolled the heck out of, then do it.
+The only other thing to consider, which you would already know if you’ve ever made any kind of pie dough, is that you need to keep the dough extra cold before you bake it.
+If that means that you stick your unbaked pie or tart in the freezer for a few minutes before baking it to chill a warmed dough that you’ve just rolled the heck out of in order to firm up the butter again, then do it.

-So go on.
-Make a few batches of this all butter, really flakey pie dough for your upcoming holiday celebrations.
-Even if you make it now and freeze the dough for your Christmas pies, you’ll be ahead of the game.
+Even if you make the dough early and freeze the dough for your Thanksgiving and Christmas pies, you’ll be ahead of the game.

 Which means you’ll have more time to bake cookies.
 And nobody ever complained about having more time to make cookies, have they?